-Proportion High School Graduates = number of high school graduates in the census block group of residence divided by the number of people aged 25 and over (up to census 2000).
+Proportion High School Graduates = number of high school graduates in the census tract of residence divided by the number of people aged 25 and over (up to census 2000).

-Proportion High School Graduates = number of high school graduates in the census block group of residence divided by the number of people aged 25 and over (up to census 2000).
-After 2010 the American Community Survey will be available, and this protocol will use the smallest available geography.
+Proportion High School Graduates = number of high school graduates in the census tract of residence divided by the number of people aged 25 and over (up to census 2000).
+After 2010 the American Community Survey will be available, and this protocol will use tract level data (for smaller confidence intervals than block group).